Extra-Crispy Fingerling Potatoes Recipe

 Prep and parboil the potatoes

 Fill a large pot of water, and bring it to a boil.
 Preheat the oven to 450 F, and use the convection roast setting if applicable.
 Hahn tells us the convection setting works similar to an air fryer and circulates heat, helping to crisp things up.
 Cut the potatoes in half, lengthwise. "[There's] no need to peel the potatoes, which is a huge time-saver," Hahn shares.
 Once the water is boiling, add the potatoes, 1 teaspoon of salt, and the baking soda.
-Bring the water back to a boil, and cook on medium-high for about 5 minutes, or until the potatoes are slightly tender.
+Bring the water back to a boil, and cook the fingerling potatoes on medium-high for about 5 minutes, or until the potatoes are slightly tender.

 Drain and season the potatoes